Stay Spicy and Save with a Monk's Chai Subscription

 Name Origin/Etymology of Chai

-The word "chai" is derived from the Hindi word for tea, which is "chai."
-It is also spelled "chai," "chá," or "chay," depending on the region or language.
-In many parts of the world, the word "chai" is used to refer specifically to the spiced tea drink that is popular in India and other parts of South Asia.
+The term "chai" comes from the Hindi word for tea, which is also spelled "chai," "chá," or "chay" depending on the region or language.
+While in many parts of the world "chai" refers specifically to the spiced tea drink popular in India and South Asia, its linguistic origins connect to a much broader history.

 See more: The chai experience: It's not just a beverage!